jonmiz12/Overstock/README.md

 ## Known issues

 ### Unknown maximum quantities
 - **Different items have different maximum quantities allowed.
-The maximum quantities are un-known, only after trying to exceed this unknown amount is when an error is displayed**
+The maximum quantities are un-known, only after trying to exceed this unknown amount, an error is displayed.**

 ### Cart prices decimal anomalies
-- **Scaling the cart's total amount over around 10,000$ can lead to price validation errors due to the site calculating floating numbers with longer decimal length than is actually displayed**
+- **Scaling the cart's total amount over around 10,000$ can lead to price validation errors due to the site calculating floating numbers with longer decimal length than is actually displayed.**
-- **Therefore, the project validates prices calculations without floating points by default**
+- **Therefore, the project validates prices calculations without floating points by default.**

 ## Reports
-The project generates detailed logs and screenshots for each test in the `/reports` folder.
-Each test run automatically creates a log file to record any errors and includes screenshots of failed steps.
+- **The project generates detailed logs and screenshots for each test in the `/reports` folder.
+Each test run automatically creates a log file to record any errors and includes screenshots of failed steps.**

 ## Project Structure